 With the arrival of Christian missionaries in the 6th century CE, the middle Nile region was divided into three kingdoms: Nobatia with its capital at Pachoras (modern Faras), Maqurrah with its capital at Dunqulah (Old Dongola), and ʿAlwah in the south with its capital at Sūbah (Soba) near present-day Khartoum.
 Between 543 and 575 CE, these kingdoms embraced Christianity, influenced by missionaries Julian in Nobatia, and Longinus, who extended his efforts to ʿAlwah.
 This led to the establishment of Christian churches and the adaptation of ancient temples for Christian purposes.
 However, after Longinus's departure, details about the region became sparse once more until the Arab incursions in the mid-7th century.

 Following the death of Prophet Muhammad in 632 CE, Arabs emerged from Arabia and overran the surrounding lands, invading Egypt in 639.
 Arab raids extended up the Nile into Maqurrah, which had absorbed Nobatia by the 7th century.
 Arab-Nubian conflicts ensued until ʿAbd Allāh ibn Saʿd ibn Abī Sarḥ led a punitive expedition, sieging Dunqulah and heavily damaging the Christian cathedral.
 Despite heavy casualties, a peace agreement was reached, initiating a period of mutual gift exchanges, trade, and a ban on cross-settlement between Muslims and Nubians.
 This arrangement provided stable Arab-Nubian relations for almost six centuries, securing the kingdom of Maqurrah an additional 600 years of stability.
+The transition from ancient civilizations to Islamic rule around the 15th century laid the groundwork for the Sudan we know today, defined by a blend of indigenous traditions and external influences (3).

 The country of Sudan faced two civil wars in the mid-20th century and again in the late 20th and early 21st centuries, eventually leading to the independence of South Sudan in 2011.
 The First Sudanese Civil War, which lasted from 1955 to 1972, had its origins in the deep-seated ethnic, cultural, and religious disparities between the northern and southern regions of Sudan.
 The roots of the conflict can be traced back to the colonial era when Sudan gained independence in 1956, following an agreement between the United Kingdom and Egypt.
 The central government in Khartoum, dominated by northern elites, failed to address the economic and political grievances of the southern regions, which mainly practiced Christianity or indigenous religions, in contrast to the predominantly Muslim North.
 Attempts to impose Arabization and Islamization in the South further exacerbated tensions.
 The outbreak of war was triggered by the mutiny of southern soldiers in response to the central government's oppressive policies, leading to widespread rebellion and guerrilla warfare due to the lack of infrastructure for a major offensive.
 Additionally, external influences, such as support from nations like Britain, Egypt, the Soviet Union, Ethiopia, Uganda, and Israel for different sides, added further complexity to the conflict.